Print Fleet Security

 Why do print security gaps happen?

-Most print security gaps are the result of drift, ownership confusion, and devices that were never brought fully into view.
+Most print security gaps come from three things: configuration drift, unclear ownership, and devices that were never brought fully into view.

 The Work